 Investing in solar is a big step towards increasing your home’s value, lowering utility bills, and reducing your carbon footprint.
 Solar monitoring is your window into your investment 24-hours per day, 7-days per week.
 The only way you can guarantee that you get every single penny out of your investment is with monitoring.
 Let’s talk about how and why.

-As the name implies, monitoring allows you to view a software, typically an app or website, that gives real-time visibility into how your solar system is performing.
+As the name implies, monitoring allows you to view a software, typically an app or website, that gives visibility into how your solar system is performing.

 Monitoring solar installations come in many different forms and levels and it is typically determined by the hardware that your installer uses.

 The most basic level of monitoring offered today is system-level monitoring.
 With system monitoring, homeowners can view energy production data from the inverter.
-This is useful for determining total energy output over time as well as real-time power production.
+This is useful for determining total energy output over time as well as power production.

 While system-level monitoring is great to get a simplistic view of what is occurring at your site, if a site is performing below its optimal level, it can be hard to determine what the cause may be.
 For example, the whole array could be a little dirty or one module might not be performing, and you couldn’t tell the difference.
 That’s where module-level monitoring comes in.